AidanFray/HackTheBox/Calamity/README.md

 POSSIBLE INTRUSION BY BLACKLISTED PROCCESS bash       ...PROCESS KILLED AT 2019-05-11 14:50:46.841152
 ```

-This is the reason why the nc session was being terminated quickly
+This is the reason why the nc session was being terminated quickly.

+This could be using just string checks for processes.
+I'll attempt to rename bash and try again.